Zipra1/vore-research/god outside-in of god.md

 #precise #existential
 relating too [this](https://www.youtube.com/watch?v=GZg_36utl2w&ab_channel=CJTheX) video by cj the x. more specifically the existential kink thing.
 *Vore is a fantasy kink.
 Given it is impossible in reality, it exists only in the mind.
 Vore turns you into God, and God is super fucking into this.
-It's not weird, it's God playing with Himself and His toys that he creates to feel both pleasure and pain in equal proportion.* #god `"pleasure and pain in equal proportion" is a corru quote from God.
+It's not weird, it's God playing with Himself and His toys that he creates to feel both pleasure and pain in equal proportion.
+A deserved break from the * #god `"pleasure and pain in equal proportion" is a corru quote from God.
 They could be good imagery for that.`

 under this lens, vore can be seen as:
 - Empowering
 - Interesting, existentially.
 In a god outside-in of god way.
-- A way to entirely disconnect from life: *sleep?* *is this a relation to death, or is it merely coincidence that death is also disconnect and a part of some vore?* #sleep #death
+- A way to entirely disconnect(reconnect to the existential?) from life: *sleep?* *is this a relation to death, or is it merely coincidence that death is also disconnect and a part of some vore?* #sleep #death

-When the God inside of God is empowered `in this case, via creating and consuming vore`
+When the God inside of God is empowered `in this case, via creating and consuming vore media`, does this loop back around to God or is a new God created? ie. Is this a way to disconnect, or reconnect?
+Is reconnection psychologically valid?
+	 current conclusion: a new god is created, the disconnect life creates from the existential is doubled.